Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Open and closed non-Hermitian systems and use of right and left eigenvectors

 We put this into the first equation~\eqref{eqA20} and find

 from which we deduce that the effective Hamiltonian for $P\ket{\psi}$ is~\cite{Hatano14,Hatano21}

 We can prove an equality~\cite{Hatano14}

-which implies that the point spectra of the total Hamiltonian $H$ are carried over as they are onto the point spectra of the effective Hamiltonian.
+which implies that the point spectra of the total Hamiltonian $H$ are carried over, unchanged, to the point spectra of the effective Hamiltonian.
 Note, however, that the eigenequation $H_\textrm{eff}(E)\qty(P\ket{\psi})=E\qty(P\ket{\psi})$ is nonlinear in $E$ because the effective Hamiltonian is energy-dependent, which is related to non-Markovianity of the dynamics of open quantum systems~\cite{Hatano21}.

 Since we assume that $QHQ$ has an infinite number of degrees of freedom and has a continuum spectrum, its Green's function $(E-QHQ)^{-1}$ has two branches of the retarded and advanced Green's functions in the form $(E-QHQ\pm\ii\eta)^{-1}$ with an infinitesimal constant $\eta > 0$.
 This imaginary part $\pm\ii\eta$ makes the effective Hamiltonian~\eqref{eqA60} non-Hermitian~\cite{Hatano21}.
-Because of the operators $PHQ$ and $QHP$ on both sides of the Green's function, non-Hermiticity appears on the contact surface between the central system and the environment typically as imaginary potentials.
+Because of the operators $PHQ$ and $QHP$ on both sides of the Green's function, non-Hermiticity arises at the interface between the central system and the environment, typically in the form of imaginary potentials.
 Thus, this projection procedure can produce non-Hermiticity of the Hamiltonians~\eqref{eq50} and~\eqref{eq420} of the present model.

 Equation~\eqref{eqA50} shows that $P\ket{\psi}$ is an eigenstate of the effective non-Hermitian Hamiltonian~\eqref{eqA60}.
 The set of thus obtained eigenstates $\{P\ket{\psi_n}\}$ is not orthogonal to each other.
 In fact, obviously $\qty(P\ket{\psi_m})^\dag \qty(P\ket{\psi_n})=\mel{\psi_m}{P}{\psi_n}\neq\delta_{mn}$, in general.
 This demonstrates that the absence of the orthogonality of the eigenstates~\eqref{eq520-0} is a legitimate feature of open quantum systems.
+Reference~\cite{Wiersig18} also points out the importance of the usage of the non-orthogonal right eigenvectors.

-Nonetheless, we can use $\qty(P\ket{\psi_m})^\dag$ to define the expectation value of a physical quantity $A$ defined inside the central system, for which $PAP=A$ should hold.
+Nonetheless, we can use $\qty(P\ket{\psi_m})^\dag$ to define the expectation value of a physical quantity $A$ defined as a Hermitian operator inside the central system, for which $A^\dag=A$ and $PAP=A$ should hold.
 Therefore, we have